 All our orders are couriered to you because we know that once you order, you are very keen to begin using it!
 When you place your order, we endeavour to process it within 3 working days.
 If there is a delay, we will let you know.

 You are welcome to ask for a product to view provided it is returned in a saleable condition within 30 days you will cover the cost of the freight.
 Purchase Nunmicon and other great educational resources from www.edushop.nz

-We also provide training and train consultants to also support you.
+We also provide training and trained consultants to also support you.
 If you would like to join our consulting team- please let us know!

 There is no 'magic in the plastic', but training does mean that you gain more from this programme; it's a hand-up to getting started with confidence.